 The Guide to Nontoxic Deodorant—Plus Our 7 Favorites

 We are there: Cracking the code for a nontoxic deodorant that really, truly works wasn’t easy, but it has been cracked—and not just by a single company, but by several.
-While the potential health problems associated with conventional antiperspirants and deodorants have been common knowledge for decades, the alternatives were less than reliable and often so weak as to not really have an effect beyond the momentary scent of a few essential oils or herbs.
+While the potential health problems associated with applying conventional antiperspirants and deodorants to the body have been common knowledge for decades, the alternatives were less than reliable and often so weak as to not really have an effect beyond the momentary scent of a few essential oils or herbs.
 If you had a really important presentation or a big date, even the most health-conscious person could not be faulted for keeping a backup conventional product somewhere in the back of the closet.

 That said, depositing elements like synthetic fragrance (an ingredient that can legally be used to mask hundreds of other ingredients) and aluminum onto the thin skin of the underarms seems a risk not worth taking, especially because clean-beauty companies have developed deodorants that do none of the above and still work.
 They’re pretty incredible—and have to be tried to be believed.
 Clean deodorants come at the problem from several different angles: Some employ botanical and clay powders to absorb wetness; others use essential oils and plant ingredients to target odor.

 “Formulas based in aluminum, propylene glycol, parabens, triclosan, silica, and more have been on the market for over a century now,” says Jamie Schmidt, founder of Portland-based Schmidt’s, who began her business after getting pregnant and undergoing a detoxifying “paradigm shift” on her household and personal care products.
 “But it isn’t that these ingredients are actually better performing than natural ones.
 By prioritizing a formula that is condensed and fast-absorbing to provide immediate results, you only need to apply a very small amount to get long-lasting effects compared to conventional deodorants.”